KaneBuckthorpe/KBAppList/README.md

 It comes with drag and drop, quick edit, and search capabillities to improve user use within you tweaks.

 Requires a unique ID key for saving the list in preferences, which can be retrieved in a number of ways.
 The recommended method is NSUserDefaults.
-Can also take a Post Notification Key, to allow you to instantly retrieve the new listed of selected apps whenever a change to the seclected apps is made.
+Can also take a Post Notification Key, to allow you to instantly retrieve the new listed of selected apps whenever a change to the selected apps is made.

 Example use has been provided.